 Admittedly, taking risks does carry the potential for failure or loss.
 There is always a chance that an investment may not yield returns or that a relationship may not work out.
 However, these potential drawbacks are outweighed by the personal growth and opportunities that come from stepping out of one's comfort zone.
 Without risk, people would remain stagnant, unable to adapt to the unpredictable nature of life.
 It is through risk-taking that individuals learn valuable lessons, regardless of the immediate outcome.

-The graph below shows the population of India and China from the year 2000 to the present day with projections for growth to the year 2050.
+The graph below shows the population for India and China since the year 2000 and predicts population growth until 2050.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+Akerke

 The graph below shows the average growth in domestic products in wealthy countries, countries that have adopted a global approach to business and countries that have not. write a report for a university lecturer describing the information below.